Combinatorial zeta functions counting triangles: Introduction

-As a last remark, let us notice that we only need our polyhedral decomposition to be $N$-regular and such that each $(n-1)$-dimensional polyhedron lies in the boundary of exactly two $n$-dimensional polyhedra.
-This is weaker than asking $M$ to be a manifold, it is just asking to be non-singular in codimension one. \medbreak
+As a final remark, let us notice that each $(n-1)$-dimensional simplex of our triangulation lies in the boundary of exactly two $n$-dimensional simplices and each $n$-simplex has precisely $(n+1)n/2$ codimension $2$-faces (no identifications).
+This is the necessary condition for our crucial \cref{eq:deltan+2} to hold and then all the results hold, compare \cref{rem:generalize_trian}.
+This is weaker than asking $M$ to be a manifold, it is just asking $M$ to be non-singular in codimension one.
+We also make use of Poincaré duality, if this is not available, we have to replace the first by the $n-1$-th ($L^2$)-Betti number and all the results continue to hold.
+In particular, we don't need and don't use a smooth structure on $M$. \medbreak

-The last result of this paper concerns the linking number of knots.
+The last main result of this paper concerns the linking number of knots.
 Recently, the third author and Rivi\`ere showed in \cite{Dang_Riviere} that the linking number $\mathrm{lk}(\kappa_1, \kappa_2)$ of two homologically trivial curves $\kappa_1, \kappa_2$ in the unit tangent bundle of a negatively curved surface can be recovered as the regularized value at $s=0$ of the Poincaré series

 where the sum runs over all geodesic paths $c$ joining orthogonally the projections of $\kappa_1$ and of $\kappa_2$ on the surface $\Sigma$ (see also \cite{chaubet2022poincare} for similar results on surfaces with boundary).